jamesoff/www-jamesoff-net/_drafts/dynamic-dns-with-route-53.md

 * Install the configuration file in `/usr/local/etc/autodns.json`.
 If you don't want to put it there, put it somewhere else, and pass the path to it as the first parameter to the script when you run it.
 * Ensure you have the [requests](http://docs.python-requests.org/en/latest/) and AWS boto 2 Python libraries installed.
 You can use `pip install -r requirements.txt` to do that.
+* Put the AWS credentials for the IAM user you created somewhere Boto will find them.
+You can put them in `~/.boto` if you're using a dedicated user to run the script, or you could use a wrapper script which sets the values in the environment.
 * Run the script as a test.
 It only outputs something if there's a problem.
 If it doesn't need to change the DNS entry, or successfully changes it, there will be no output.
 * Assuming it's working OK, create a cronjob to run the script at suitable intervals - say, every 5 or 10 minutes:

   `*/5 * * * * /path/to/python /path/to/autodns.py [/optionally/path/to/config.json]`

 Note that autodns does not need to run as a privileged user.

-## Cloudformation Template
+## CloudFormation Template

 In the code repo you can find `cloudformation.json` which is a [CloudFormation](http://aws.amazon.com/cloudformation) template which will create the DNS entry (in an existing zone), the SNS topic, and the IAM user & access keys for the script to use (i.e. the first three steps above).
 You will need to subscribe yourself to the SNS topic after creating the stack.

+## Improvements and feedback

+* At the moment, IPv6/AAAA records are not supported, mainly because my connection does not have IPv6.
+* It would be nice if Lambda could host the reflection API so that it didn't need a server, but I couldn't see that it's able to give the code the client IP (from API Gateway).
+* It should probably use boto3

+Pull requests are welcome :)